Rokoko/rokoko-studio-live-blender/README.md

 ## Requirements
 - Blender **2.80** or higher
-- For live streaming data: Rokoko Studio 1.18.0b or higher
+- For livestreaming data: Rokoko Studio 1.18.0b or higher or Studio 2
+- An internet connection when installing to get the required libraries

 ## Features
 - Live stream data: